TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Empirical Analysis

 \subsection{Model setup}

-The training of our diffusion model is conducted within the latent space of BERT encodings, as it has shown the best performance among all encoders.
-We employ a 3-layer transformer for the decoder and train it to reconstruct $z_0$ from $z_t$, where $t \in U[0, 0.15]$.
-A comprehensive analysis of various decoder modifications is presented in Section \ref{sec::decoders} and Appendix \ref{app::decoders}.
-The diffusion model is the 12-layer transformer with dimensionality of 768.
-By default we train it with \textit{tan-9} noise scheduler.
+Unless otherwise stated, the training of \textbf{TEncDM} is performed within the latent space of BERT encodings.
+A three-layer transformer is employed for the decoder, which is trained to reconstruct $z_0$ from $z_t$, where $t \in U[0, 0.15]$.
+A comprehensive analysis of various decoder modifications is presented in this section and Appendix B. The diffusion model is a 12-layer transformer with a dimensionality of 768.
+We train it with \textit{tan-9} noise scheduler.